 - each recipient will receive data with a different set of pseudonyms (based on the DSA)

-All applications to access data must be initiated through the NSHX Single Point of Contact for triage before entering into the standard DARS and IGARD process.
+All applications to access data must be initiated through the NHSX Single Point of Contact for triage before entering into the standard DARS and IGARD process.
 The NHS Digital Senior Information Risk Owner (SIRO) will have final approval before any data is released.
 A DSA and contract must be in place between NHS Digital and the recipient ahead of formal release.

 5. Upon approving the application, data can be linked and/or re-identified ahead of dissemination where required

 Upon being granted approval the data can be linked to other data sets and any further processing including linkage is only undertaken upon DARS approval.
 Data does not need to be re-identified to be linked to other data sets.
 Where re-identification is approved to meet a specific purpose it is strictly controlled, monitored and fully auditable and contains many steps and security levels to execute.